NirantK/awesome-project-ideas/README.md

 **Bone XRay Competition**
 - Can you identify if the hand is broken from a X-ray radiographs automatically with better than human performance?
-- Stanford's Bone XRay Deep Learning Compeition with [MURA Dataset](https://stanfordmlgroup.github.io/competitions/mura/)
+- Stanford's Bone XRay Deep Learning Competition with [MURA Dataset](https://stanfordmlgroup.github.io/competitions/mura/)

 **Image Captioning**
 - Can you caption/explain the photo a way human would?